ddmitov/camel-harness/README.md

 perlScript.scriptHandler.stdin.write(data);
 ```

-The camel-harness demo packages for [Electron](https://www.npmjs.com/package/camel-harness-demo-electron) and [NW.js](https://www.npmjs.com/package/camel-harness-demo-nwjs) include a Perl script that can be constantly fed with data from an HTML interface.
+camel-harness demo packages for [Electron](https://www.npmjs.com/package/camel-harness-demo-electron) and [NW.js](https://www.npmjs.com/package/camel-harness-demo-nwjs) include a Perl script that can be constantly fed with data from an HTML interface.
 Perl with the ``AnyEvent`` CPAN module has to be available on PATH.

 ## [Electron Demo](https://www.npmjs.com/package/camel-harness-demo-electron)